-APIs have become commonplace in today’s world, so much so that even those who are not part of the software development community have heard of them and probably use them on an everyday basis.
+APIs have become commonplace, so much so that even those who are not part of the software development community have probably heard of them and likely use them on a daily basis, many times without even knowing.
+In this article, we'll run through the basics of APIs including the difference between REST (Representational State Transfer) and SOAP (Simple Object Access Protocol), as well as provide some real-world examples.

-Let’s look at a common example of how the average person uses APIs.
+Let’s look at a common example of how people interact with APIs on the internet.

-Different types of APIs and how they’re used
+What are the different types of APIs and how are they used?

 Open APIs are publicly available for all developers to access without restrictions.